notowen333/notowen333.github.io/docs/_posts/2021-07-04-psbotpost.markdown

 #### Imports vs Require

 I've been writing javascript for my work, so I wanted to use the `import { foo, bar } from './file.js` syntax.
 But for a Node.js app, you want to use `module.exports/require` syntax.
 So, if you write a function in another file called `foo`, you would say `module.exports = {foo}` in this file.
 In the file where you use the function, we first say `const fooRef = require('/path/to/file')` and then `fooRef.foo(fooParams)` gives us the function we wrote.
+Alternatively, you can configure ES6-style-imports in the `package.JSON` file.

 #### Run Script